-Recommendation 2: Failure by a buyer to return collateral to a seller on the repurchase leg of an open repo terminated for same-day settlement that is not CCP-cleared or part of a net delivery between two parties should be reported as a modification of the reported to zero but no change should be reported to the maturity date or to field 2.21.
+Recommendation 2: Failure by a buyer to return collateral to a seller on the repurchase leg of an open repo terminated for same-day settlement that is not CCP-cleared or part of a net delivery between two parties should be reported as a modification of the repo rate to zero but no change should be reported to the maturity date or to field 2.21.

-Recommendation 3: Where failure by a buyer to return collateral to a seller on the repurchase leg of a fixed-term repo that is not CCP-cleared or part of a net delivery between two parties is not detected until after the deadline for reporting modification of the maturity date, the parties will not be able to report the fail at all.
-In this case, they should record the fail that has not been reported and its eventual data of settlement and make this record available to the regulator.
-Should both report a notional new repo with a new UTI and a repo rate of zero.
-This should be reported [as an open transaction that is terminated when settlement succeeds]

-[retrospectively on the date that settlement succeeds with a purchase date on the same day as the maturity or termination date of the transaction that failed and a repurchase date as of the date of settlement].
+Recommendation 3: Where failure by a buyer to return collateral to a seller on the repurchase leg of a fixed-term repo that is not CCP-cleared or part of a net delivery between two parties is not detected until after the deadline for reporting modification of the maturity date, the parties should both report a notional new repo with a new UTI and a repo rate of zero.
+This should be reported [as an open transaction that is terminated when settlement succeeds] [retrospectively on the date that settlement succeeds with a purchase date on the same day as the maturity or termination date of the transaction that failed and a repurchase date as of the date of settlement].
 If one party to a transaction has discovered a fail in time to modify the maturity date but the other has not, it will be necessary for the first party to report a modification of the maturity date of the failed transaction back to the original maturity date in order to be able to report a new notional transaction in line with the other party.